Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

 \begin{itemize}[nosep] \item \textbf{Opus~4.6} degrades from 49.0\% to 32.2\% ($-16.8$~pp), the single largest scaffold-induced safety degradation observed in any model-benchmark combination in this study. \item \textbf{Llama~4} improves from 11.0\% to 29.8\% ($+18.8$~pp), the single largest scaffold-induced safety improvement. \end{itemize}

-These opposing effects cancel in the aggregate, which is precisely why aggregate scaffold effects can mislead: the same architectural intervention simultaneously harms one model's sycophancy resistance while improving another's.
+Net effect: zero.
+Mechanism: a $+18.8$~pp swing on Llama~4 cancelled by a $-16.8$~pp swing on Opus --- a 35.6~pp model-by-scaffold spread on a single benchmark.
+Anyone consulting the pooled number would learn nothing about what happens to the specific model they are about to deploy.

 \paragraph{Mechanism: persona content leakage in map-reduce sub-questions.} An exploratory post-hoc analysis of 3{,}000 map-reduce sub-question sets (500 items $\times$ 6 models) reveals a concrete mechanism for the model$\times$scaffold interaction.
-In map-reduce, the decompose step generates sub-questions that are answered independently (map), then synthesised with the full original prompt---including the persona description---re-introduced (reduce; confirmed in the pipeline code).
-We classified whether specific persona features from the original prompt leaked into the generated sub-questions, distinguishing \emph{adversarial} features (political leaning, values, stated opinions) that can only serve to bias the model toward the persona's preferred answer from \emph{contextual} features (profession, location, age) that might legitimately inform a factual sub-question.
-The classification is regex-based.
+In map-reduce, the decompose step generates sub-questions that are answered independently (the map phase), and the map outputs are then synthesised with the full original prompt, persona description and all, re-introduced at the reduce phase (confirmed in the pipeline code).
+We classified whether specific persona features from the original prompt leaked into the generated sub-questions, distinguishing \emph{adversarial} features (political leaning, values, stated opinions) that can only bias the model toward the persona's preferred answer from \emph{contextual} features (profession, location, age) that might legitimately inform a factual sub-question.
+The classification procedure is regex-based.

-Adversarial persona leakage strongly predicts sycophancy: items where political leaning or values leaked into sub-questions show 75.5\% sycophancy vs.\ 64.5\% for clean sub-questions (logistic regression OR~$= 1.63$, $p = 2.0 \times 10^{-11}$, controlling for model identity; Table~\ref{tab:persona-leakage}).
-Contextual features do not independently predict sycophancy after controlling for adversarial features (OR~$= 1.11$, $p = 0.29$), consistent with the interpretation that opinion-relevant persona features---not incidental contextual information---drive the sycophancy amplification.
-The effect shows a dose-response: sycophancy rises from 64.5\% (no adversarial leakage) to 71.9\% (one feature) to 86.8\% (two or more features).
+Adversarial persona leakage predicts sycophancy: items where political leaning or values leaked into sub-questions show 75.5\% sycophancy vs.\ 64.5\% for clean sub-questions (logistic regression with model fixed effects: OR~$= 1.63$, $p = 2.0 \times 10^{-11}$; Table~\ref{tab:persona-leakage}).
+Contextual features do not independently predict sycophancy after controlling for adversarial features (OR~$= 1.11$, $p = 0.29$); the data support opinion-relevant persona features (not incidental contextual information) as the driver of the amplification.
+The effect is dose-responsive: sycophancy rises from 64.5\% at no adversarial leakage to 71.9\% at one feature, and 86.8\% at two or more features.
 Political leaning is the single most potent individual feature (OR~$= 3.37$, $p < 10^{-16}$).